An Effective and Affordable Conservation System

 able to be coloured to match the surrounding environment so are aesthetically attractive and environmentally appealing

 designed to be planted to look good and to encourage re-vegetation of land

 displacement resistant, unlike rock walls that can shift and create trip hazards or be vandalised

-resistant to deterioration over time unlike geotextile bags that are subject to traffic damage, vandalism and ultra-violet sunrays and can become hazards for marine life
+resistant to deterioration unlike geotextile bags that are subject to traffic damage, vandalism and ultra-violet rays and can become hazards for marine life

 superior to rock walls and geotextile bags for safety, stability and longevity